appcelerator-archive/amp-pilot/README.md

  ### logs files

  Optionaly amp-pilot creates logs files locally in $AMPPILOT_LOGDIRECTORY.
-It allows to have a way to get application logs in case of global amp log chain failure.
+It allows to have a way to get application logs in case of global amp log chain failure (especially for the services which are part of the global chain log)

  if $AMPPILOT_STARTUPLOGSIZE > 0, then amp-pilot creates a startup.log file containing both amp-pilot and app mate logs until the size of the file reachs $AMPPILOT_STARTUPLOGSIZE MB and then amp-pilot stops to add logs in this file.